Practical Differentially Private Hyperparameter Tuning with Subsampling: DP Hyperparameter Tuning with a Random Subset

 \subsection{Privacy Analysis}

-The RDP analysis of variant 2 given in \eqref{eq:composition2} is straightforward.
+The RDP analysis of the variant 2 given in Equation~\eqref{eq:composition2} is straightforward.
 Since the tuning set $X_1$ is sampled with Poisson subsampling with subsampling ratio $q$, we may write the mechanism as an adaptive composition